zulfajuniadi/isometric-land-generator/Readme.md

 1. Sprites: The sprites you want to pack
 2. Packed Texture: The result 3D texture
 3. Mesh Size: The size of the generated Mesh on the map
+4. On Flat: If this is true, then the sprite will be spawned on flat terrain.
-4. Is Edge Only: If this is true, then the sprite will only be generated on slopes (like the bamboo around the river).
+5. On Slopes: If this is true, then the sprite will be spawned on slopes (like the bamboo around the lake).
-5. Material: A reference to the Instanced Material
+6. Material: A reference to the Instanced Material
-6. Click on `Generate Packed Image` button if you add / remove / update the sprites list.
+7. Click on `Generate Packed Image` button if you add / remove / update the sprites list.
 That will generate a new 3D texture and assign it to the `Packed Texture` field.

 ## Tile Generator Tool